Gerald Phiri Jr.

-Gerald Keith Phiri Jr. is a Malawian professional footballer who plays as a midfielder for Sudan Premier League club Al-Hilal Club and the Malawi national team.
+Gerald Keith Phiri Jr. is a Malawian professional footballer who last played as a midfielder for Sudan Premier League club Al-Hilal Club and the Malawi national team.
 He is the son of Malawian football manager Gerald Phiri Sr.

 He signed for South African clubs Bidvest Wits F.C. in 2015 from Zimbabwean teams CAPS United.

 He was named in the Malawi national team for the 2015 COSAFA Cup in South Africa, making his debut against Mozambique national team at the quarter-final stage.